Finnish Skittles (Kyykkä)

 The sport is played outdoors in a field measuring 23 x 72 ft.
 There are two playing squares, separated by a distance of 33ft.
 A set of 10 cylindrical wooden blocks, called skittles, and a wooden bat with a handle; similar to that of a baseball bat is used to play the sport.

 Finnish Skittles can be played in singles, doubles or in team of four players.
 The objective of the sport is to knock down all the opponents’ skittles by throwing a bat.

 In a match, opposing players take turns to knock and move the skittles out of the playing area.
 A player or team gets to throw four bats per turn.
 Each skittle thrown out of the playing area results in one point.
 Each un-thrown bat also yields a point.
-Each skittle left in the playing area at the end of a turn result in two minus points.
-The player or team with the most points at the end of the match is declared as the winner.
+Each skittle left in the playing area at the end of a turn results in two minus points.
+The player or team with the most points at the end of the match is declared the winner.

 Finnish skittles is a part of the annual World Championships of Gorodki Sport event.
 The Nordic Championships is another major event where competitions for the sport are conducted.

 - Mölkky — a sport modeled after the much older sport of Finnish Skittles.
 Players use a wooden pin (also called a "mölkky") to try to knock over wooden pins.

 - Gorodki — a folk sport from Russia, where competitors strike down a group of cylindrical wooden objects by throwing a bat.